 The National Congress of American Indians, though far from satisfied, agreed that it’s difficult to stay angry at Columbo for any length of time.

 Schools that are not closed are encouraged to mark Columbo Day by setting aside a couple of hours for a joint viewing of an episode.
-DVDs may be ordered from the Department of Education free of charge, according to Secretary John King.
+DVDs may be ordered from the Department of Education free of charge.

-“May I recommend ‘Last Salute to the Commodore’ featuring the inimitable Robert Vaughn.
+“May we recommend ‘Last Salute to the Commodore’ featuring the inimitable Robert Vaughn.
 It’s a classic.”